 If you claim car expenses using the cents per kilometre method, you don’t always need written evidence such as receipts or a logbook.
 Usually you can just multiply the business kilometres you travelled by the Australian Taxation Office (ATO) rates and you should be good to go.

-Also, the ATO has increased their cents per km rate this year – so you’ll get more bang for your buck!
+Also, the ATO has increased their cents per km rate this year – so you’ll now get 78 cents per kilometre.

 You can claim relevant public transport fees, taxi costs and airfares but make sure you keep your receipts.

 Home to work travel is only claimable in limited circumstances such as if you’re carrying bulky or heavy items to school (i.e. musical instruments, woodwork tools).

 Most teachers work from home to ﬁnish marking, plan lessons and write reports.
 This means you’re able to claim the cost of electricity, gas and furniture.
 You can do this either by claiming a percentage of actual costs or by using the revised ﬁxed rate method.

 You just need to have:

 - a record of the number of actual hours you work from home during the entire income year – for example, a timesheet, roster, diary or other similar document